Abandoned & Little-Known Airfields:

 It depicted the field as having 2 unpaved runways, with several small buildings southwest of the runway intersection.

-Ramsey police officer Brad Paplha recalled,
+Ramsey police officer Brad Paplha recalled of Gateway North Industrial Airport,

 "I started here in 1994 & all that was left of the airport then was the foundations of the hangars."

-A 2003 aerial photo showed that the property has been completely redeveloped,
+A 2003 aerial photo showed that the Gateway North Industrial Airport property had been completely redeveloped, with not a trace remaining of the airfield.

 Thanks to Timothy Aanerud for pointing out this airfield.